8Ginette8/gbif.range/README.md

 ![image](https://github.com/user-attachments/assets/52d63434-f64b-4076-b8bc-d3c03c899137)

-Althought our result map follows the sampling pattern found in <a href="https://www.gbif.org/species/8324617">GBIF</a>, the dolphin range map might have been improved if more GBIF observations woud have been extracted.
+Although our result map follows the sampling pattern found in <a href="https://www.gbif.org/species/8324617">GBIF</a>, the dolphin range map might have been improved if more GBIF observations would have been extracted.
 Therefore, `occ_samp` must be in this case increased or removed.

 ## Citation